microsoft/azure-shortcuts-for-java/README.md

   * Command-chain the needed `.with*()` settings (usually all optional)
   * And finish off with a call to `.apply()`

-The above is basically the shortcuts API's take on the "builder pattern + fluent interface + factory pattern + extra smarts" combo in action, it's just that instead of the more tgraditional `.create()` or `new`, the shortcuts use **`define()`** or **`.update()`** for creating/updating objects respectively, and instead of the more traditional `.build()`, the shortcuts use **`.provision()`** or **`.apply()`**.
+The above is basically the shortcuts API take on the "builder pattern+ fluent interface + factory pattern + extra smarts" combo in action, it's just that instead of the more traditional `.create()` or `new`, the shortcuts use **`define()`** or **`.update()`** for creating/updating objects, and instead of the more traditional `.build()`, the shortcuts use **`.provision()`** or **`.apply()`**.

 * **Naming patterns**:
   * In general, the shortcut naming tends to be consistent with Azure SDK's.
-However, it does not follow teh SDK naming religiously.
+However, it does not follow the SDK naming religiously.
 Sometimes, simplicity/succinctness trumps consistency (e.g. Azure SDK has `VirtualNetwork`, shortcuts have `Network`.)
   * In the cases when the same class name is used, make sure you reference the right package!
   * As for class member naming, it is hard to avoid the impression that the Azure SDK heavily abuses the "get/set" convention.
 The shortcuts don't.
 In fact, it is only on the very rare occasion that using the "get" prefix is justified, so you will practically never see it in the shortcuts.
   * Since the shortcuts are all about fluent interface, you will not see `.set*(...)` anywhere, only `.with*(...)`.
-The "with" naming convention in the context of fluent interface setters has been adopted because "set" functions traditionally are expected to return `void`, whereas "with" returns an object.
+The "with" naming convention in the context of fluent interface setters has been adopted because "set" functions are conventionally expected to return `void`, whereas "with" returns an object.

-In any case, a quick look at any of the below code samples should make the above points blatantly obvious.
+In any case, a quick look at any of the below code samples should make the above points rather obvious.

 * **Access to the underlying "inner" objects**:
   * Many shortcut objects are wrappers of Azure SDK objects.
 Since the shortcuts might not expose all of the settings available on the underlying Azure SDK classes, for those shortcut objects, to get access to the underlying Azure SDK object, use the `.inner()` call.